Head-to-head comparison across 1benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 Muse Spark is the reasoning model in the pair, while GPT-4.1 nano is not.
 That usually helps on harder chain-of-thought-heavy tests, but it can also mean more latency and more token spend in real use.
 GPT-4.1 nano gives you the larger context window at 1M, compared with 262K for Muse Spark.

 Muse Spark has the edge for knowledge tasks in this comparison, averaging 50.4 versus 50.3.
-GPT-4.1 nano stays close enough that the answer can still flip depending on your workload.
+Inside this category, AA-Omniscience Index is the benchmark that creates the most daylight between them.